drudru/understanding_redo/README.md

 3. No new language needs to be learned to use the software.
 All you need to know is the most basic Unix shell.
 4. The pattern matching of targets to their 'do' file or to their 'default.do' is similar to other matching systems built by DJB.
+5. DJB tends to simplify things to such a degree, that it may feel very foreign to someone with experience with other systems.
+6. Crucial insights are not understood via the documentation.
+For example, you may puzzle over how or why something is the way it is.
+It is usually only later that you discover the insight.